A topic from the subject of Safety Protocols in Chemistry.

 Engineering Controls

 Engineering controls are physical barriers or devices that prevent or minimize exposure to hazardous chemicals.
-Examples include fume hoods, safety shields, and eyewash stations.
+Examples include fume hoods (with variable air volume controls and proper maintenance), safety shields, eyewash stations (with timed flow and regular flushing), emergency showers, and spill containment kits.

 Equipment and Techniques